Meghan Markle’s First Post-Royal Gig Is Now Available on Disney+

-Today, Disney announced that the 38-year-old Duchess of Sussex is returning to the small screen with a new documentary called Elephant.
-Markle will narrate the upcoming Disneynature documentary, which is set to begin streaming on Disney+ on Friday, April 3.
+In late March, Disney announced that the 38-year-old Duchess of Sussex would return to the small screen with a new documentary called Elephant.
+Markle narrated the upcoming Disneynature documentary (with a little help from Prince Harry), and now it’s officially available to stream on Disney+.

 Two new movies, two unforgettable journeys.
 Start streaming Disneynature?s Elephant, narrated by Meghan, The Duchess of Sussex, and Disneynature?s Dolphin Reef, narrated by Natalie Portman, on April 3, only on #DisneyPlus. pic.twitter.com/N0yW0e7Lv6?
 Disneynature (@Disneynature) March 26, 2020